tvarit-foggy/grafana.org/content/blog/2019-03-21-booking-dot-com.md

 **What’s Next**

 The team has a substantial to-do list to keep improving Booking.com’s Graphite stack.
 1. Find a replacement for whisper because it doesn’t have any compression.
-“It’s 12 bytes per point, so it takes really a lot of disk space, and most of our vacants are actually disk space bounded, not CPU or memory or network bound.”
+“It’s 12 bytes per point, so it takes really a lot of disk space, and most of our vacants are actually disk space bounded, not CPU, memory or network bound.”
 2. Replace the Graphite line protocol between the components.
 “We are looking forward to migrating to streaming gRPC, but in terms of ingestion it’s still line protocol across all the stack.
 After the first step you don’t really need it.
 You can use something that’s compressed and even binary not to spend the CPU time on the backends.”
 3. Make the flame graphs more or less production ready for other use cases, perhaps even having something like differential flame graphs.
 4. Start collecting the stack traces from the Graphite stack in production to get some insights about what’s happening under the hood when we face problems.